Assessing hierarchies by their consistent segmentations: Introduction

-To investigate these {\em limitations}, we optimize the segmentation from elements of a given hierarchy.
-More precisely, we use image dependent, oversegmentation and hierarchies produced by algorithms that have access only to the image.
-We allow, however, that the final stage, that constructs the segmentation from the hierarchy elements, to have access to the ground truth segmentation.
-This way the imperfections of the optimized segmentation correspond only to its (hierarchical) input.
-Thus, the results we get are upper bounds on the quality that may be obtained by any realistic algorithm, that does not have access to the ground truth but relies on the same hierarchy.
-Note that the proposed method may also be regarded as a method for evaluating the quality of a hierarchy.
+To investigate the {\em hierarchy-induced limitations}, we optimize the segmentation from elements of a given hierarchy.
+We consider binary segmentation, and use the Jaccard index (IoU) measure of quality \cite{jaccard1901etude}.
+More precisely, we use image-dependent oversegmentation and hierarchies produced by algorithms that have access only to the image.
+However, we allow the final stage, which constructs the segmentation from the hierarchy elements, to have access to the ground-truth segmentation.
+As a result, the imperfections of the optimized segmentation correspond only to its input, {\em i.e.}, to the hierarchy.
+Thus, the results we obtain are upper bounds on the quality that may be achieved by any realistic algorithm, that does not have access to the ground truth, but relies on the same hierarchy.

-Image segmentation is evaluated either relative to ground truth or without it.
-Quality measures of the first, supervised, types takes a variety of forms; see \cite{pont2016supervised} for a detailed survey of supervised methods.

-Here we focus on a supervised quality measure in the context where the image is divided into two parts: foreground (or "object") and background.
-The quality measure used here is the widely used Jaccard index \cite{jaccard1901etude} (intersection over union).
-Optimizing the Jaccard index directly seems hard.
-We therefore propose an optimization framework that allows the exact optimization of related new quality measures, and provides a rigorous guarantee that Jaccard index is optimized as well.
-Earlier studies either use simplistic quality measure or rely on facilitating constraints \cite{pont2012upper, pont2012supervised}.
+Optimizing the Jaccard index is highly nontrivial, but we provide a framework that optimizes it exactly and effectively.
+Earlier studies either use simplistic quality measures or rely on facilitating constraints~\cite{pont2012upper, pont2012supervised}.

-The contributions of this work are: \begin{enumerate} \item A method for evaluating the quality of a hierarchy, by the information provided by few of its nodes about the true segmentation
+The contributions of this work are: \begin{enumerate}[noitemsep] \item Four different methods for specifying a hierarchy-induced segmentation.
+These methods are denoted (segmentation to hierarchy) {\em consistencies}.

-\item Defining and using four different ways for specifying a hierarchy-induced segmentation.
-These ways are denoted (segmentation to hierarchy) {\em consistencies}. \item A new indirect optimization framework that works for some difficult-to-optimize objectives. \item Efficient and exact algorithms for optimizing the Jaccard index for all 4 consistencies.
-The algorithms are fast even for large hierarchies. \footnote{Code is available at \href{https://github.com/ritvik06/Hierarchy-Based-Segmentation}{https://github.com/\-ritvik06/\-Hierarchy-Based-Segmentation}}
+\item Efficient and exact algorithms for finding the best segmentation (in the sense of maximizing the Jaccard index) that is consistent with a given hierarchy.
+We provide four algorithms\footnote{Code is available at \href{https://github.com/ritvik06/Hierarchy-Based-Segmentation}{https://github.com/ritvik06/Hierarchy-Based-Segmentation}}, one for each consistency.
+The algorithms are fast, even for large hierarchies.

-\item Experimental results illustrating the dependence of the segmentation quality on the hierarchy quality, the number of hierarchy elements that are used, and the specific way that the hierarchy is used for specifying the segmentation (that is, the consistency). \end{enumerate}
+\item A characterization of the limits of hierarchy-induced segmentation.
+Notably, this characterization is also a measure of the hierarchy quality. \end{enumerate}